kazushisan/gadgetlunatic/README.md

 ## Lint

-Make sure that all Linters pass before making a commit.
+This project makes use of stylelint to lint scss files.
+Make sure that the linter passes before making a commit.
+For ReasonML files, use formatters included in editors.

 ```bash
 yarn lint
 # or to fix automatically,
 yarn lint:fix
 ```

-Uses ESLint, Prettier, Stylelint to lint Javascript and SCSS files.